hapax/hapax.github.io/assets/chance.md

 <div class="footdef"><sup><a id="fn.4" name="fn.4" class="footnum"
 href="#fnr.4">Footnote 4</a></sup> <p class="footpara">
-Specifically, I'm referring to *ergodic theory*, which concerns how time averages mimic probability distributions.
-There are [many flavours](https://plato.stanford.edu/entries/ergodic-hierarchy/) of ergodicity, but given the evident technical difficulty of connecting chaos to these long time averages, I doubt there is any low-hanging fruit on the tree of short time averages.
+Specifically, I'm referring to *ergodic theory*, which concerns how long time averages mimic probability distributions.
+There are [many flavours](https://plato.stanford.edu/entries/ergodic-hierarchy/) of ergodicity, and although there are some connections to chaos, rigorous results on short time averages seem very hard.
+The model I'm describing here is more of a physical ansatz.
 </p></div>